Theoretical Foundations of the General Standard Model: A Unified Framework for Particle Physics and Cosmology: Introduction

 The dynamics governed by $\chi_{\mu}^{\; a}(x)$ lead to a theory of gravidynamics that predicts five transverse polarizations for gravitational waves\cite{GQFT4}, in contrast to the two predicted by GR.
 These additional spin-0 transverse scalar and spin-1 transverse vector modes violate GR’s strong equivalence principle, providing a concrete, testable distinction between the two theories\cite{GQFT5}.
 The physical origin of these polarizations, linked to the spin properties of leptons and quarks, has been analyzed in detail, including their potential generation and detection\cite{GQFT6}.

 Furthermore, the general linear group symmetry GL(1,3,R), which underlies GR, emerges as a hidden symmetry within GQFT.
-A significant conceptual advancement of GQFT is that it consistently allows for a flat Minkowski spacetime as a base manifold while maintaining the full Poincar\'e symmetry PO(1,3)$\equiv$ P$^{1,3}\ltimes$SP(1,3).
-In this framework, the translation subgroup symmetry P$^{1,3}$ gives rise to a zero energy-momentum tensor theorem via a cancellation law\cite{GQFT3}, constituting a formal extension of the conventional energy-momentum conservation law in QFT.
+This reveals that GQFT is a background-independent theory.
+A significant conceptual advancement is its consistent allowance for a flat Minkowski spacetime as a base manifold while preserving the full Poincar\'e symmetry PO(1,3)$\equiv$ P$^{1,3}\ltimes$SP(1,3).
+Within this framework, the translation subgroup symmetry P$^{1,3}$ gives rise to a zero energy-momentum tensor theorem via a cancellation law \cite{GQFT3}, constituting a formal extension of the conventional conservation law in QFT.
 Recently, the dynamics of a massive Dirac field outside a Schwarzschild black hole were revisited\cite{GQFT7} within the GQFT framework.
 This approach enabled an analytical solution to the coupled first-order Dirac equation and yielded fermionic quasibound states around Schwarzschild black holes with an improved analytic spectrum.

 In our recent work \cite{GSM}, we developed a General Theory of the Standard Model (GSM), which offers a unified description of all fundamental forces within the framework of GQFT.
 The GSM successfully integrates the two established standard models in particle physics and cosmology, providing comprehensive insights into both the nature of gravity and the mysteries of the universe’s dark sector, including dark matter, dark energy, and the inflationary early universe.